Best of Singapore

 Questions to Ask Before Hiring

-- How many placements have you made in my industry or job function in Singapore over the past year?
+2. How many placements have you made in my industry and at this seniority level within the last year?

-- What is your fee structure, and are there any additional charges for shortlisting, advertising, or background checks?
+3. What is your exact fee structure for permanent placements, and are there additional charges for advertising, background checks, or psychometric assessments?

 Red Flags to Watch Out For

-- Red flag: The agency cannot produce a valid MOM licence number or their listing does not appear on the official Employment Agency Directory.
+• Red flag: The agency cannot produce a valid MOM licence number, or the number does not appear on the official MOM public register.

 Frequently Asked Questions